rcompos/itmagent/README.md

 RHEL 5 and 6 and CentOS 5 and 6.
 The IBM Tivoli Enterprise Monitoring Server (TEMS) hostname or IP address must be specified as a parameter in Puppet console.

+The agent service ITMAgents1 will be configured to start automatically.
+The agent service process runs as klzagent.

 ## Setup

 ### What itmagent affects